Frequently Asked Questions

 Who works at the project in Peru?

-Is Peru /Latin America really so poor that it needs this type of help?
+Is Peru / Latin America really so poor that it needs this type of help?

-What does Project Peru 's logo signify?
+What does Project Peru’s logo signify?

-The current ‘Project Peru’ logo shows a 'chasqui' runner, a design derived from Mochica pottery.
-As did the Incas later, the Mochica people used these 'chasquis' as relay runners to deliver messages and goods throughout Peru.
-The Moche or Mochica culture prevailed in the northern coastal region of Peru from about 100 AD to 800 AD.
-Project Peru continues to carry support, education and goods around Peru to those in extreme poverty.
+Project Peru’s logo shows a ‘chasqui’ runner, a design derived from Mochica pottery.
+As did the Incas later, the Mochica people used these ‘chasquis’ as relay runners to deliver messages and goods throughout Peru.
+The Moche or Mochica culture prevailed in the northern coastal region of Peru from about AD100 to AD800.
+Project Peru continues to carry support, friendship, education and goods to those in extreme poverty, from the shanty towns to the sierra.

 Where can I find out more about Project Peru?